mathiasverraes/15yearsddd/manuscript/mathias-verraes/essay.md

 ![Money](../images/mathias-verraes/MoneyFormatter.png)

 `Money`’s constructor rounds the numbers to 8 decimals.
 This gives it enough precision to deal with any currency.
-We can add some operations to the `Money`class, like `add(Money other) : Money` and `multiply(Number operand) : Money`.
+We can add some operations to the `Money` class, like `Money.add(Money other) : Money` and `Money.multiply(Number operand) : Money`.
 They also round to 8 decimals.
-We'll also need `round(Integer decimals) : Money`.
+There's also a `Money.round() : Money` method that returns a new Money object, rounded to 2 decimals.

+{% highlight java %}
+Money {
+    // ...
+	round() : Money {
+		return new Money(round(this.amount, 2), this.currency)
+     }
+}
+{% endhighlight %}

+We refactor all the places in the old code that do things with money to use the new `Money` object.

+## Looking for weaknesses

+ *****TODO
+look for weaknesses
+- money can be rounded and reused in high prec calcs
+- 8 decimals vs currencies precision
+ *****

+ ***GARBAGE CAN
+ *** todo
 Requirement 3 (showing nicely formatted rounded values to the users), is clearly presentation logic.
 We should avoid muddying up our domain model for this.
 So we add a `MoneyFormatter` in the presentation layer, which takes a `Money` argument and returns a string, such as €5.00 or 5,00€, depending on local standards.

-We refactor all the places in the old code that do things with money to use the new `Money` object.

-## More problems

-When evaluating our models, we should always look for things that are painful or awkward to use.
-These are smells for opportunities for further refinement.

-In our current implementation, we support 8 decimals, but the model doesn't really deal well with the fact that some currencies have two or three decimals by default, and some have more.
-We're still at risk that money is rounded and then reused in a higher precision calculation, which, as any physicist would tell you, is pretty bad.

-TODO research this and/or get rid of it
-- Some currencies have mills (1/1000<sup>th</sup> of a unit) as their official division (although they are becoming rare).
-Bitcoin supports 10<sup>−3</sup> (a millibitcoin), 10<sup>−6</sup> (a microbitcoin or a bit), and 10<sup>−8</sup> (a satoshi).
-Reportedly, the community is considering to introduce even smaller divisions.
-The library doesn't support any of this.

-## Refactoring towards deeper insight
+TODO## Refactoring towards deeper insight

-## Itch

 Our current design doesn’t satisfy the problem of exposing the rounded values over an API.
 Of course, we could `round(money.getAmount())`, but `money.round() : Money` seems more in line with our existing methods.
+****

+Even if we may have a good feeling about our models, they can usually be improved.
+Eric often suggests to look for aspects that are awkward or painful to use.
+These are smells, pointing to opportunities for further refinement.

+We identify two weaknesses:

+1. We're still at risk that money is rounded and then reused in a higher precision calculation.
+And in fact, this happens in our existing codebase.
+It doesn't make a huge difference on a single amount and a single rounding error, but eventually we might win or lose millions of euros worth of incorrect numbers.

+2. We support 8 decimal precision only, and the model assumes this is fine.
+When we call `Money.round()`, we don't really deal well with the fact that some currencies don't have two but three decimals by default (such as Bahraini and Kuwaiti Dinar) or more (like Bitcoin), and some have none (like the Japanese Yen).

-This is where you should start feeling the itch.
-Have a close look at the type of this method. `money.round() : Money`
+This is where you should start feeling an itch.
+Have a close look at the type of this method: `Money.round() : Money`

 {% highlight java %}
 a = new Money(1.987654321, eur)
-// The constructor rounds it own to 1.98765432 b = a.round()
+// The constructor rounds it down to 1.98765432 b = a.round()
-// round() rounds it up to 1.
-99 and instantiates a new Money
+// round() rounds it up to 1.99 and instantiates a new Money
 // Money’s constructor rounds it to 1.99000000
 {% endhighlight %}